Donora, Pennsylvania: Government

 Donora is a borough and consists of an elected mayor and an elected borough council.
 For nearly three decades, John "Chummy" Lignelli was the mayor of the Borough of Donora, until he retired at age 93.
 The current mayor is Donald Pavelko.

-Schools
+Education

 Donora is part of Ringgold School District, which includes the municipalities of Donora, Monongahela, Carroll Township, Nottingham Township, New Eagle, Finleyville, and Union Township.